-Mark Bradford’s epic show will put Hauser & Wirth Menorca on the map
+Mark Bradford’s epic show puts Hauser & Wirth Menorca on the map

-American artist Mark Bradford’s studio is a hive of activity ahead of his major solo show ‘Masses and Movements’ at Hauser & Wirth’s new Menorca arts centre, opening on 19 July
+We visited American artist Mark Bradford at his studio, ahead of his major solo show ‘Masses and Movements’, which inaugurated Hauser & Wirth’s new Menorca arts centre in July 2021

 Mark Bradford excavates the past through art.
 And the past has never felt more present than in 2020, during the global pandemic.
 Substantial and sumptuous, his abstract paintings have received such acclaim that, Bradford, now 59, has grown accustomed to the demands of being an international art star with a roster of museum and gallery shows.